 The Business-first Approach to Brand Messaging

-It is easy to get into the habit of comparing what you are doing to what your competitors are doing.
-Many times, when we see the competition doing something we like or that appears to be working well, we are tempted to copy them.
+It is easy to get into the habit of comparing your business to competitors.
+When they do something we like or that appears to be working, we are often tempted to copy them.

 The Structure of Your Brand Message

 In this section, we will explore how to create a brand message.

 Step 1: The Brand Promise

 The brand promise summarizes what you do, who you help, and how you help them.
 Every customer should be able to depend on you to deliver.
 So what commitment or guarantees do you promise?

 It is essential to have your brand promise in place before moving on to the next step.
 A strong brand promise may take some time to develop, but it is the foundation on which the other steps are built.
 Keep trying new things and making improvements until you find the perfect fit.